MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wmitrace-dumpmini.md

 ---
-title: wmitrace.dumpmini
+title: "wmitrace.dumpmini"
-description: The wmitrace.dumpmini extension displays the system trace fragment, which is stored in a dump file.
+description: "The wmitrace.dumpmini extension displays the system trace fragment, which is stored in a dump file."
 keywords: ["wmitrace.dumpmini Windows Debugging"] ms.date: 05/23/2017
 topic_type: